 Our foundation of juniors is the strongest it has ever been!!

 Updates are regularly posted to our Facebook page, check it out and "Like" us for instant status updates.

-These 4 does all earned their Championships during this year's show season as part of our Show String.
+These does both earned their Championships during this year's show season as part of our Show String.

-"Diva" a Superior Genetics Champion at 5 years old.
+"Wild Jazz" a Superior Genetics Champion at 3 years old.

 Forrest Pride LaManchas has been the premier LaMancha Dairy goat exhibitor at

 Missouri State fair, 2003, 2004, 2005, 2006, 2007, 2009, 2010, 2011, 2012, 2013 AND 2014!!!!

 The Forrest Pride LaMancha Dairy Goat herd, has been awarded the

 Best MISSOURI STATE Herd the past 5 years as well as 2004.